hapi-robo/temi-guide/docs/source/specifications/bluetooth.rst

 Hardware
 ========
-temi Robot uses the Ampak AP6356 Wi-Fi + Bluetooth 4.1 module.
+The temi Robot is equipped with a Bluetooth 4.1 module.

 Profiles